Dyson Hore-Lacy

-Dyson Hore-Lacy SC is a Melbourne barrister, human rights advocate, author and former Fitzroy Football Club president.
+Dyson Hore-Lacy SC is an Australian barrister, human rights advocate, author and former Fitzroy Football Club president.

 Legal career

 Dyson was admitted to practice in Victoria, New South Wales, Tasmania, Queensland, Western Australia and Northern Territory and was admitted to Victorian Bar in 1967.
 He has had a distinguished career practising in criminal and commercial law, and was made QC in 1995.

 An advocate of human rights, Dyson has practiced extensively in cases involving human rights abuses in Australia, including for Aboriginals in the Northern Territory and Western Australia.
 He worked as senior counsel in a high-profile complaint to United Nations Human Rights Committee.
 Dyson's expertise are in insurance, discrimination, contracts and cases of medical negligence.

 Libel incident

 In his book, Getting Away with Murder, author Phil Cleary alleged that Mr Hore-Lacy helped a man who killed his own wife to manufacture a provocation defence.
 This defamatory allegation was proven to be false, and a jury chose to award Hore-Lacy $30,000 in exemplary damages to punish Cleary and his publisher, in addition to $600,000 in compensatory and aggravated damages.